Bitcoin and the Blockchain

-Virtual currencies are not new — online fantasy ventures such as Second Life have been using them for some time — but the prospect of a secure currency without a central issuer has rightly turned heads.
-Bitcoin’s pseudonymous creator, Satoshi Nakamoto, solved a problem central to any currency: how to control its issuance, i.e., prevent counterfeiting.
-At the same time, he also solved one specific hurdle for digital money — how to stop users from spending the same unit of currency over and over.
-His breakthrough idea involves an online ledger that records, anonymously, every single Bitcoin transaction.
-The ledger is created through code-breaking work done by a network of Bitcoin “miners” that validates each transaction, preventing double-spending.
-The miners earn a reward of newly issued Bitcoin.
-The pace of creation is limited, and no more than 21 million Bitcoins will ever be issued; by the end of 2013, more than 11 million were in circulation.
-Bitcoins can be used to buy an ever-expanding list of things, including a Tesla sports car, while new exchanges are making it easier to acquire the currency by using old-fashioned money.
+Virtual currencies aren’t new — online fantasy games have long used them — but the development of a secure digital currency without a central issuer rightly turned heads.
+The person or people who created the bitcoin system under the pseudonym Satoshi Nakamoto solved a problem central to any currency — how to control its issuance, i.e., prevent counterfeiting — and did it without relying on a government’s authority.
+The software also solved one specific hurdle for digital money — how to stop users from spending the same unit of currency twice.
+The breakthrough idea was the blockchain, a publicly visible, anonymous online ledger that records every single bitcoin transaction.
+It’s maintained by a network of bitcoin “miners” whose computers perform the calculations that validate each transaction, preventing double-spending.
+The miners earn a reward of newly issued bitcoin.
+The pace of creation is limited, and no more than 21 million bitcoins will ever be issued.

 The Reference Shelf